TheHeliPilot/LyncLang/README.md

 ```
 - Borrows a reference to an `own` variable
 - Cannot be freed (compile error if you try)
+- The compiler tracks which `own` variable the `ref` borrows from
+- Using a `ref` after its owner goes out of scope is a compile error

 **No qualifier — stack value**
 ```c